-Policy-based VPNs with more than one pair of security associations drop existing connections when new connections are initiated with different security associations.
-This behavior might appear to indicate intermittent packet loss and other connectivity failures.
-However, this behavior indicates that a new VPN connection has interrupted an existing one.
+Policy-based VPNs with more than one pair of security associations drop existing connections when new connections with different security associations initiate.
+This behavior indicates that a new VPN connection has interrupted an existing one.

 Limit the number of encryption domains (networks) with access to your VPC.
-If you have more than two encryption domains behind your VPN's customer gateway, configure them to use a single security association.
-To check if multiple security associations exist for your customer gateway, see the customer gateway troubleshooting guide for device-specific instructions.
+If you have more than one encryption domain behind your VPN's customer gateway, configure them to use a single security association.
+To check if multiple security associations exist for your customer gateway, see the Troubleshooting your customer gateway device.

 If possible, implement a traffic filter on your customer gateway to block unwanted traffic to your VPC.
 Configure security groups to specify what traffic can reach your instances.
 Also configure network access control lists (network ACLs) to block unwanted traffic to subnets.